Fabbrizio99/internship/climdex-test.md

 ```
 wsdi <- climdex.wsdi(ci, spells.can.span.years = FALSE)
+summary(wsdi)
+#Output:
+   Min.
+1st Qu.
+Median    Mean 3rd Qu.
+Max.
+NA's
+  0.000   0.000   0.000   1.156   0.000  12.000      14
 ```
 <img src="Rplot09.png" width="100%" />

 ### 15. CSDI, Cold spell duration index:
 Annual count of days with at least 6 consecutive days when TN < 10th percentile A "cold spell" is defined as a sequence of 6 or more days in which the daily minimum temperature is below the 10th percentile of daily minimum temperature for a 5-day running window surrounding this day during the baseline period.
 ```
 csdi <- climdex.csdi(ci, spells.can.span.years = FALSE)
+summary(csdi)
+#Output:
+   Min.
+1st Qu.
+Median    Mean 3rd Qu.
+Max.
+NA's
+  0.000   0.000   0.000   4.438   0.000  71.000      14
 ```

 ## Precipitation indices: quantity